sharner/eng-leadership-manual/coaching_notes/eng-first-questions.md

 * Do you have a consistent and documented process for hiring, including sourcing, interviewing, offers, and closing?

 * Does each new hire update the onboarding document?

+* Who are the referral magnets?

+* Do you proactively solicit referrals from new hires?

 ## Goal setting